When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 “Hard work beats talent when talent doesn’t work hard.”Tim Notke

-Sure, we all marvel at the gifts that the world’s greatest soccer players possess, but do we truly appreciate the graft that goes into developing these talents?
+Sure, we all marvel at the world’s greatest soccer players’ gifts, but do we truly appreciate the graft that goes into developing these talents?

 Cristiano Ronaldo is often compared to a machine in terms of work ethic.
 In his pursuit to become the greatest soccer player ever, he has developed into a physical phenomenon and arguably the finest athlete the game has produced.

 Even at 36 years of age, CR7 continues to outwork teammates.
 His former Juventus squad member, Medhi Benatia, shared a post-game story that sums up his mentality;

 - Benatia reported that Cristiano texted him at 11 pm, the night after a game, to work out at the gym because he felt he didn’t get enough sweat during the match.